Jessica-L/ZenOfPython/ZenOfPythonPaper.md

 Noah Dillon
 Max Harris

-Python is highly readable due to its complete set of Style guidelines and Pythonic idioms relayed in detail in the
+Python is highly readable due to its complete set of style guidelines and Pythonic idioms relayed in detail in the
 Process Python Enhancement Proposal (PEP) #8, "Style Guide for Python Code" created by GvR, Warsaw and Coghlan in
 2001.
 On August 19, 2004, "The Zen of Python" by Pythoneer Tim Peters was approved as Informational PEP 20.
 While
 PEP 8 is all about the rules for structuring your code, PEP 20 conveys the inspiration behind how you write your